 In 2020, MIPN worked with the USDA Forest Service to produce a PDF guide for homeowners looking to establish native plants to help ward off invasives.
 While this guide walks the reader through important steps and considerations, it was written for a broad geographic area and does not recommend specific species.

 There are plenty of exotic garden plants that aren't invasive, but native plants often provide additional environmental benefits.
 Our Midwest native plants co-evolved with native birds, critters, and insects and often provide superior habitat and food resources.
 The key to choosing a native plant (or any plant, really) is to match the plant's characteristics with your goals for the garden, and to match the plant's needs with the site conditions.
 With trees and large shrubs, it is critical that the plant's maximum size fits the space available.
 For all plants, it is important that they be planted in a location that meets their needs for light availability, soil richness, and moisture.

 Here are some excellent resources that can help you choose plants for a Midwestern garden:

 If you are interested in having MIPN come talk to a gardening club or native plant group about landscape invasives, please let us know.
 We require a stipend to cover travel expenses but do not expect an honorarium.
-Travel costs are typically $100 or less within 3 hours of Chicago and $200 - $300 elsewhere in the Midwest.
-Here's a recent presentation we put together for this type of event.
+Within the Midwest, travel costs are typically $100 - $300 depending on the distance our staff need to travel.
+Here's an example of a presentation we can put together for this type of event.
 Depending on the time of year, we may be able to bring live or preserved samples!